ropensci/rb3/README.md

 in R in a structured way.

-The available datasets are highly valuable, going back as early as 2000’s, and can be used by industry practioneers or academics.
+The available datasets are highly valuable, going back as early as 2000’s, and can be used by industry practitioners or academics.
 None of these datasets are available anywhere else, which makes rb3 an unique package for data importation from the Brazilian financial exchange.